-If you have unlimited time, one of Europe’s greatest pleasures is getting lost in the Swiss Alps, wandering about at random, making new discoveries off the beaten path, and finding untrampled villages deep in the mountains.
+If you have unlimited time and money, one of Europe’s greatest pleasures is getting lost in the Swiss Alps, wandering about at random, making new discoveries off the beaten path, and finding untrampled villages deep in the mountains.

-Switzerland is blessed with one of the world’s most efficient rail systems.
+Then again, you may not need to drive at all: Switzerland is blessed with one of the world’s most efficient rail systems.
 Zurich and Geneva are the main hubs, and you can get to nearly anywhere from either one.
-The itineraries here take you to major attractions such as Bern and Lausanne, but also direct you to more secluded beauty spots and lesser known resorts such as Silvaplana and Morcote.

-The pace may be a bit breathless for some visitors, so skip a town or sight occasionally to have some chill-out time -- after all, you’re on a holiday.
+If the pace here starts to feel a bit breathless, remember you can always skip a sight to have some chill-out time—after all, you’re on a holiday.